decorative image for blog on the devops and updating php

 Final Thoughts

-While the golden path of automatically testing and deploying PHP updates might not be possible for most companies, there are certainly ways in which teams can and should apply a DevOps mindset to update PHP.
-And, as noted above, keeping PHP updated to the latest version can bring a variety of benefits.
+While the golden path of automatically testing and deploying PHP updates might not be possible for most companies, there are certainly ways in which teams can and should apply a DevOps mindset to updating PHP.
+And, as noted above, updating PHP to ensure you are using the latest version can bring a variety of benefits.

 The good news is that, no matter where you're at in your DevOps journey, there are companies like Zend that can help.